14 Best French Flashcard Websites and Apps in 2026

 You can use it in your browser.
 It converts flashcards from the website into a mobile-friendly format.

-The flashcard platform offers many words and lists for your first visit.
-Like other flashcard apps, it facilitates you to customize or create new cards that better serve your needs.
+The flashcard platform provides many words and lists on your first visit.
+Like other flashcard apps, it lets you customize or create new cards to better meet your needs.

 You can use Cram to review vocabulary and learn new terms.
 In “memorize” mode, learned words are hidden.
 Use “cram” to repeat and reinforce your learning.

-During flashcard reviews, the UI on Cram has too many buttons and controls.
+During flashcard reviews, the Cram UI has too many buttons and controls.
 The site has many ads, so use an ad-block extension to clean up the screen.

 Platforms: Android | iOS | Web